 This is a snapshot of the key components of the code.
-We will link back to this as a source for INMA’s reporting and analysis so it can be easily used as a reference.
+We will link back to and have updated this as a source for INMA’s reporting and analysis so it can be easily used as a reference.
 A link to the new Act of Parliament is also provided below.

 News media publishers and platforms are required to enter binding commercial agreements.